Mach2GTO German Equatorial Mount (MACH2GTO)

 Never Needs Homing.
 Simply Polar Align; Power Up; and GO!!

 An absolute encoder never needs to be homed.
 It is always home the minute power is applied.
 It always knows where it is and transmits the exact shaft position to the control box at all times.

 We have used Renishaw encoders for many years on our larger mounts, both in portable setups and in observatory remote installations.
 They have been totally reliable.
 Renishaw encoders are also considered to be the gold standard in the machine tool and robotics industries where precision is required.
 Yes, they are much more expensive than a simple relative encoder, but for the type of accuracy required in a telescope mount, there is nothing out there that comes close.
 We know, we have been evaluating options for years.

-Benefits of Absolute EncodersThe utility of absolute encoders varies from brand to brand.
+Benefits of Absolute EncodersThe utility of absolute encoders varies from one mount brand to another.
 Some manufacturers make very limited use of encoders and use relative (not absolute) encoders to provide a potential benefit to tracking and nothing else.
-In regards to premium mounts, assuming dual on-axis absolute encoders, the benefits may be:
+In regards to the Mach2GTO, the benefits are:

 - The mount always knows where it is pointed regardless of power loss, movement of the axes when the power is off, bumping the mount or wind movement.